💸 Looking for a Vendasta discount? Enter your email and get up to $1,500 off.

 Recently, they’ve made it easy for you to accept credit card payments through Stripe.
 You can also generate invoices according to your clients’ subscriptions and product renewal dates.

-Note: credit card payments are currently available in the US and Canadian only.
+Note: credit card payments are currently available in the US and Canada only.

 How Vendasta bills you